CharlieC115/The-Cross-Collective/readme_files/TESTING.md

 ### Issues and Bugs

+1.

 Error running python3 manage.py migrate

 Hadn't saved so there was nothing to migrate.
 This issue was resolved when file was saved.

+2.

+Error when running the site using python3 manage.py runserver in the development environment.

+Error was occuring as the `{% extends 'base.html' %}` templating was missing `''`.

+When the `''` were added everything works as expected.

 ### Performance Testing